atrial-albumen/atrial-albumen.github.io/resume.md

 ## 2023

+* May: Piano quartet masterclass with Ida Bieler (Converse).
 * Feb: Masterclass with Dmitri Vorobiev (Converse).
 * Jan: Essay on Samuel Barber's _Excursions, Op.20 I. Un poco allegro_.

 ## 2022

-* Dec: Played for the SC State Guard Christmas event.
+* Dec: Played for the SC State Guard's Christmas event.
 * Nov: Performed Suite No.2 for Two Pianos by Sergei Rachmaninov with Matthew Latzka at Converse University.
 * Aug: Began M.M.
 Piano Performance program at Converse University.
 * May: Hired as IT Instructional Coach at NGU.